Nnadozie/paw/README.md

 # paw
-A social app to for people to check up on friends, post opportunities, post learning opportunities.
+A social app to bring people closer to those who matter to them.

 Apache License
                            Version 2.0, January 2004